Bruce Leff, MD, Chair

 Dr. Levine is a member of the ABIM Foundation Board of Trustees and a member of the American Board of Internal Medicine (ABIM) Geriatric Medicine Board.
 She has also been a member of the ABIM Council and Chair of the ABIM Geriatric Medicine Board Exam Committee.
 In addition, she recently served on the HRSA Advisory Committee for Interdisciplinary and Community-based Linkages.
 Dr. Levine is a fellow of the American Geriatrics Society (AGS) and is a member of its Board of Directors.
 She was awarded the AGS's Dennis W. Jahnigen Memorial Award in 2011 for her outstanding leadership in advancing geriatrics education in health professions schools.
 She is also the winner of Boston University's prestigious Metcalf Cup and Prize, the Society of General Internal Medicine's New England Educator of the Year award, and the Boston University Department of Medicine's Robert Dawson Evans Special Recognition Teaching Award.
 Dr. Levine has served on numerous national education committees and has supported and inspired trainees at all levels.
 She has authored peer-reviewed publications that focus on the dissemination of innovative teaching models and faculty development programs in geriatrics.

-She received her medical degree from Albert Einstein College of Medicine and completed her residency in internal medicine at Yale-New Haven Hospital, where she taught before coming to Boston.
+She received her medical degree from Albert Einstein College of Medicine and completed her residency in internal medicine at Yale-New Haven Hospital.

 As of January 2017, Dr. Levine reported the following external relationships: